What Is a Fractional UX Designer? Why Companies Are Hiring One?

 That math doesn’t work.
 And companies figured that out.

-At the same time, the early-2020s remote-work explosion created a massive pool of senior designers who no longer wanted traditional employment.
 Some had burned out on corporate life.
 Others wanted creative variety — the kind you just don’t get working on the same product year after year.
 Fractional work gave them a way to do meaningful, high-level UX without committing to one company full-time.

 Supply met demand, and here we are.